-Following the divestiture of the National Borg Surety business through a Group transaction with Liberty Mutual during 2019 and the subsequent portfolio transfer of this business during 2020, the Company's involvement in the Surety line of business significantly decreased in 2020.
+Following the divestiture of the National Borg Surety business through a Group transaction with Liberty Mutual during 2019 and the subsequent portfolio transfer of this business during 2020, the Company's involvement in the Surety line of business significantly decreased in 2020 and continued to decrease during 2021.
 The company continues to write a select book of Spanish surety business.